Herb Schumann: Later career

 After losing his seat, he began working many years as a finance director under president of the Cook County Board of Commissioners John Stroger and his successors Bobbie L. Steele and Todd Stroger.

 Schumann worked as a property tax analyst employed by the Cook County Board of Review.

 Schumann served on the Palos Lions Cal Sag Watershed Council.

 In 2014, Schumann ran unsuccessfully for a seat on the Water Reclamation District of Greater Chicago board.

 In 2016, Schumann ran unsuccessfully as the Republican nominee for the seat on the Water Reclamation District of Greater Chicago board vacated when Patrick Daley Thompson resigned to assume office as a Chicago alderman.
 The seat had been filled with an interim appointment by Governor Bruce Rauner of Republican David J. Walsh, however Walsh did not seek reelection and Schumann had won the Republican nomination unopposed.
 He received the endorsements of the Chicago Sun-Times and Chicago Tribune in the general election.

 Personal life

 Schumann and his wife Colleen have a son named Lucas and daughter named Mackenzi.
 When he first joined the Cook County Board of Commissioners in 1990, he resided in Palos Hills, Illinois.
 As of 2014, he lived in Palos Heights, Illinois.

-Schumann's wife Colleen Schumann has served as a Palos Township supervisor since 2005.
+Schumann's wife Colleen Schumann became a Palos Township supervisor in 2005, an office she held for many years thereafter.